EmielZuurbier/AudioModuleJS/Readme.md

 function PlaySound() {
   var player = new AudioPlayer({ // Create new AudioPlayer
-    source: source.buffer
+    source: sound
   });

   player.play({
-    destination: effect.source // Connect the AudioPlayer to the effect });
+    destination: effect// Connect the AudioPlayer to the effect });
 }
 ```

-## All the object constructors
+## Full overview

 **AudioSource(url, callback);**
-Constructor takes a single parameter in which the path or url to the sound file (.mp3, .ogg, etc.) is given.
+Constructor takes two parameters in which the path or url to the sound file (.mp3, .ogg, etc.) and a callback is given.
 The object decodes the audiofile to a usable audio source object.

 parameter        |type       |required |description